markround/tiller/README-HTTP.md

 * `%e` : This will be replaced with the value of the current environment
 * `%t` : This will be replaced with the value of the current template

-There are 5 parameters that tell Tiller where to look for templates and values inside your ZooKeeper cluster :
+There are 5 parameters that tell Tiller where to look for templates and values from your webserver :

 * `templates` : where to find the list templates of templates for the given environment.
 * `template_content` : where to fetch the actual template content.
 This is expected to be returned as plain text, whereas the other paths should return structured data (currently only JSON format is supported)